Assessment Tools

 Food Chain:

-Interdependence between producers and consumers studied in form of various linkage that appears as a chain or Interdependence of organisms which shows who eats whom.
+Interdependence between producers and consumers studied in form of various linkage that appears as a chain or Interdependence of

 Food Web: A system of interdependent food chains used to represent various relationships in organisms.